projectacrn/acrn-hypervisor/doc/tutorials/skl-nuc.rst

 1. Set up a Clear Linux Operating System

-   Clear Linux will update to the latest version during installation.
+   Clear Linux OS will update to the latest version during installation.
    Run this command (as root) to roll back to version 25130, using the ``–x`` switch to ignore version mismatch::